Primordial flat frame -- a new view on inflation: Discussion

-In the primordial flat frame it becomes apparent where the remedy to this problem has to be looked for.
+In the primordial flat frame it becomes apparent how divergent relative fluctuations could possibly be avoided.
 One needs a modification of the graviton propagator (and possibly also other propagators) for momenta that are large as compared to $\chi$.
 (In the Einstein frame this concerns momenta larger than the Planck mass.)
 In any quantum field theory for the metric one indeeds expects that the quantum effective action contains terms involving higher derivatives of the metric.
 The one contributing to the graviton propagator in flat space is given by eq.~\eqref{IH23}.
-If a consistent function $D(q^2)$ can be found, the singularities will disappear whenever $D$ differs from zero for non-zero momenta.
+If a consistent function $D(q^2)$ can be found, the divergence of the relative inhomogeneities will disappear whenever $D$ differs from zero for non-zero momenta.
 In this case the graviton propagator for $k \neq 0$ remains finite in momentum space, and finiteness for the Fourier transform from frequency to $\eta$ can be expected.
-If the graviton propagator remains finite for $\eta \to -\infty$ no physical singularity will occur in this sector of inhomogeneous cosmologies.
+If the graviton propagator remains finite for $\eta \to -\infty$, no divergence will occur in this sector of inhomogeneous relative fluctuations.

 Finding an acceptable form of $D(q^2)$ is a central issue in all approaches to quantum gravity.
 This term governs the behavior for large momenta and therefore the short distance behavior of gravity in the traceless transversal tensor (graviton) sector.
 A simple polynomial form produces ghosts and is most likely unacceptable.
 An acceptable form is not yet known.
-For any consistent quantum field theory for the metric is has to exist.
+For any consistent quantum field theory for the metric it has to exist.
 If not, this indicates that the short distance behavior of gravity has to be formulated in terms of degrees of freedom different from the metric.

-This discussion reveals that the issue of singularities in the inhomogeneous cosmological solutions can only be solved if an acceptable propagator for the graviton fluctuations at high momenta is found.
-A propagator becoming singular in the infinite past will always lead to divergences in the corresponding inhomogeneous cosmological solutions.
-We believe that an acceptable graviton propagator exists, but a definite statement has to wait until it is found.

-Fortunately, the issue concerns only the very early stages of inflationary cosmology.
+Fortunately, these issues concern only the very early stages of inflationary cosmology.
 We have determined the range of $k$ and $\eta$ for which the higher derivative terms of the type \eqref{IH23} become relevant.
 This is typically outside the range relevant for the observed fluctuation spectrum.

 The main theme of the present work concerns the formulation of standard inflationary models in the primordial flat frame.
 While a discussion in a different metric frame can always be done, one may ask if such a reformulation is useful.
 We may list several points for which the formulation in the primordial flat frame leads to new insights.